dberlin/danger-klipper/docs/Config_Reference.md

 #[menu some_name]
 #type:
 #   One of command, input, list, text:
 #       command      - basic menu element with various script triggers
 #       input        - same like 'command' but has value changing capabilities.
 #                      Press will start/stop edit mode.
 #       list         - it allows for menu items to be grouped together in a
 #                      scrollable list.
 Add to the list by creating menu
 #                      configurations using "some_list" as a prefix - for
 #                      example: [menu some_list some_item_in_the_list]
 #       vsdlist      - same as 'list' but will append files from virtual sdcard
-#                 (will be removed in the future)
+#                      (deprecated, will be removed in the future)
+#    ⚠️ file_browser - Extended SD Card browser, supporting directories and
+#                      sorting. (replaces vsdlist)
 #name:
 #   Name of menu item - evaluated as a template.
 #enable: